 This is an evaluative research study I led at Insider.
-The high-level objective was to understand users' needs and expectations regarding Smart Journey Creator in Architect (Insider’s Journey Builder) and how effectively it meets users’ needs.
-This feature enables digital marketers to create omnichannel marketing automation flows powered by Insider’s AI solution, Sirius AI™
+The high-level objective was to understand the reason behind low adoption rates and usability issues as well as users' needs and expectations regarding Smart Journey Creator feature in Architect (Insider’s Journey Builder).
+This feature enables digital marketers to create omni-channel marketing automation flows powered by Insider’s AI solution, Sirius AI™.

 About Insider 🦄